SilviyaKarageorgiev/silviyakarageorgiev/README.md

 ### Hi there 👋 I’m Silviya Karageorgieva
 - 🌱 I’m currently learning web development with C# and JavaScript
-- 👀 I am interested in iOS development
+- 👀 I’m interested in iOS development
 - 📫 How to reach me: silviya.karageorgieva@yahoo.com

 <!--